Dragon Boat

 - secure the boat and determine that gear is put away correctly

-Safety Procedures
+Safety Rules and Emergency Procedures

-- Should the team require assistance at any time during the practice session, the drummer or steersperson must raise their hands, accompanied by a series of three short bursts through the sounding device provided to signal the first aid provider/safety boat.
+- Should the team require assistance at any time during the practice session, the drummer or Steersperson must raise their hands, accompanied by a series of three short bursts through the sounding device provided to signal the first aid provider/safety boat.

 - Before the start of each practice session, all paddlers are required to pair up with the paddler beside them, in case of emergencies (buddy system).
-The first pair is also responsible for the drummer and the last pair for the steersperson.
+The first pair is also responsible for the drummer and the last pair for the Steersperson.

 - Steersperson must be able to use, and crew must be able to correctly respond to, common dragon boat racing commands.